 The area where you fight Chaos 0 was originally a red brick building with a clock tower.
 In SADX the clock tower was replaced with a smaller copy of the building’s lower segment.
 If you look closely you can see this area uses less unique textures, which are also lower quality than the original textures.
 Another problem with this redesign is that it creates an inconsistency with Speed Highway Act 3 because this is supposed to be the same building you enter as Knuckles or leave as Sonic in that stage.
 The building in Speed Highway still has the old design with the clock tower.

-Some people claim that SADX has “better” asphalt textures because the SADX texture is supposedly “more realistic”.
-This can be proven wrong by just comparing the textures side by side.
-Let’s have a closer look: here’s the asphalt texture from the City Hall area from both versions of the game and my quick attempt to downgrade the original texture to the SADX level of quality.
+There were claims that SADX has “better” asphalt textures because the SADX texture is supposedly “more realistic”.
+Let’s have a closer look: here’s the asphalt texture from the City Hall area from both versions of the game and a quick edit to downgrade the original texture to the SADX level of quality.

 One of the most serious downgrades that happened to Station Square is the window reflections.
 In the original game there were several reflection textures for different windows during day, evening and night, and the distortions reacted to camera movement.
-In SADX, most windows use the same reflection texture at all times, and the UVs on the windows were adjusted to make the reflections look less vibrant.
+In SADX, most windows use the same reflection texture at all times, and the windows’ models were adjusted to make their reflections look less vibrant.
 The city hall area had the environment mapping effect on windows disabled entirely so the windows look completely static:

-Other parts of Station Square still have the environment mapping effect, but it looks less vibrant than on the Dreamcast because of edited UVs and because most windows use the same texture:
+Other parts of Station Square still have the environment mapping effect, but it looks less vibrant than on the Dreamcast because of edited normals and because most windows use the same texture:

 The loss of palette lighting made the level look different at night.
 The bluish tint is gone, and the level pieces that were lit up on the Dreamcast (such as windows) no longer change at night.
 The Gamecube version is darker, and the PC version looks almost the same during day and night:

 Transparency effects in some areas were removed in SADX.
 For example, the doors and windows in this building originally had two textures to make it look like you could see what’s inside.
 In SADX one of the layers is no longer visible because the top texture with the environment mapping effect was made opaque.
-In addition, the texture on the door is screwed up and fills only half the door.
-This isn’t a design change because you can clearly see the door handles moved to the upper part, which doesn’t make sense:
+In addition, the texture on the door is messed up and fills only half the door, with the door handles moved to the top of the door.

-A similar downgrade happened to another reflection in the Casino area.
-It’s harder to see what’s behind the glass:
+A similar change was made to another reflection in the Casino area.
+You can no longer see what’s behind the glass:

 Station Square ocean is one of the few areas in the game that use a different blending mode for the water (this mode is used only in Adventure Fields, Emerald Coast and some Chao Gardens).
 Some people prefer this to the low-resolution Dreamcast water texture.
 Others may think the SADX version looks lifeless and too “acidic”.
 The Gamecube version has a distortion effect, but the animated waves on the seashore are gone: